grkopiec/BookshopBE/README.md

 - [hibernate](http://hibernate.org/): layer that connect application with database
 - [maven](https://maven.apache.org/): tool using for manage dependencies and building project
 - [tomcat](http://tomcat.apache.org/): server on which I run application
-- [oracle express edition](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html): database that containing data used in application
+- [mysql](https://www.mysql.com/): database that containing data used in application
 - [mongodb](https://www.mongodb.com/): database that persist part of application data
 - [eclipse](https://www.eclipse.org/): ide that I use to developing